Paulf007/MikrotikTrafficMonitor/README.md

 type the IP of the machine where this tool will run on.

 You may also need to disable fast track as it ignores accounting.
+The Web page will be Available at http://YOURIP:3011